Tipp City assistant superintendent placed on leave - Weekly Record Herald

 According to Spano, the action was something “the board was made aware of,” but was not an action that required board approval.
 He added that as assistant superintendent, Gingerich reports directly to the superintendent.

-Gingerich was hired as the assistant superintendent in 2015 following Superintendent Gretta Kumpf’s hiring as superintendent.
+Gingerich was hired as the assistant superintendent in 2015 following Kumpf’s hiring as superintendent.
 He was previously employed as the principal of Broadway Elementary School for many years.

 RECOMMENDED FOR YOU